Before going through documentation chapters, thanks for purchasing PrivateContent and trusting LCweb!

 PrivateContent is also natively integrated with with WordPress Block Editor (Gutenberg), WP Bakery, Elementor and Divi.

-Using them, you can skip the standard shortcode wizard and use the related PrivateContent tool.
+Using them, you can skip the standard shortcode wizard and use the related PrivateContent widgets/blocks.

 For any other builder or using the old WordPress editor: